GW228g/maker404/index.md

 <section class="hero">
   <h1>Welcome to Maker404</h1>

 <p>Project not found?
-No worries — we're here to help K–6 tech teachers bring creativity, challenge, and fun to every classroom.</p>
+No worries — we're here to help K–6 tech teachers and curious families bring creativity, challenge, and fun to learning everywhere.</p>

-  <p>Whether you're a brand-new tech teacher wondering where to start, a makerspace facilitator looking for quick project ideas, or an experienced educator exploring new tools, you're in the right place.
-We believe technology education works best when it's hands-on, failure-friendly, and rooted in curiosity across both school and home projects.</p>
+<p>Whether you're a brand-new tech teacher wondering where to start, a makerspace facilitator looking for quick project ideas, or a parent experimenting with new tools at home, you're in the right place.
+We believe technology is most powerful when it’s hands-on, failure-friendly, and rooted in curiosity — both in the classroom and around the kitchen table.</p>

+<p>Maker404 isn’t just built from theory.
+It’s built from real classrooms and real family life.
+As educators and parents, we use technology every day to solve problems, coach teams, build projects, and explore new ideas with the kids around us.
+Sometimes that means designing classroom maker challenges.
+Sometimes it means building a basketball rotation planner for game day.
+Sometimes it means launching a pixel drawing studio just to see what young artists will create.</p>

-  <p>Our resources are designed for real classrooms with real constraints—limited budgets, limited time, and students with varying skill levels.
-From cardboard and tape to micro:bits and coding, we focus on what actually works with elementary students.</p>
+<p>Our resources are designed for real-world constraints — limited budgets, limited time, and students with varying skill levels.
+From cardboard and tape to micro:bits, coding tools, and practical web apps, we focus on what actually works with elementary learners — and what helps families use technology intentionally at home.</p>

   <p>
     <a class="button" href="/start-here/">I'm New – Start Here</a>